Advancing Brain Health Treatments: Making the Case for a Neuroscience Center of Excellence at FDA

 - Facilitate regulatory innovation to speed the review and approval of safe and effective treatments

-To explore the need for an NCOE and understand how it could improve the lives of people impacted by brain diseases, we sat down with Ian Kremer, executive director of Leaders Engaged on Alzheimer’s Disease (the LEAD Coalition), and Doug Williamson, MD, Lundbeck’s deputy global chief medical officer and head of US R&D. The LEAD Coalition and Lundbeck are members of the Neuroscience Working Table, a group comprised of patient and provider organizations, think tanks and innovators working together to achieve an NCOE at the FDA.
+To explore the need for an NCOE and understand how it could improve the lives of people impacted by brain diseases, we sat down with Ian Kremer, executive director of Leaders Engaged on Alzheimer’s Disease (the LEAD Coalition), and Doug Williamson, MD, Lundbeck’s former deputy global chief medical officer and head of US R&D. The LEAD Coalition and Lundbeck are members of the Neuroscience Working Table, a group comprised of patient and provider organizations, think tanks and innovators working together to achieve an NCOE at the FDA.

 Q: Why is an NCOE needed?